 I had an amazing time at the DIY Musician Conference in 2019.
 You can find out what happened here.

 Going to events allows you to engage in personal growth, get connected with people, learn about the latest industry trends, and more.
 Done the right way, this will contribute to your career growth more than anything else!

 8. Commit to Frequency

-If you write blog posts, set up a schedule to roll them out on a consistent basis.
-If you produce podcast episodes, likewise get on a regular schedule.
-Put out more updates.
+If you write blog posts, set up a schedule to roll them out daily, weekly, or monthly.
+If you produce podcast episodes or videos, likewise get on a regular schedule.
+Publish more.

 If you’re a recording artist, consider recording more singles and EPs, or put together demo packages as free downloads.

 Try something new and different.
 Talk to a stranger.
 Call up old friends.
 Go to a Meetup group you’ve never been to before.